 Introduction

 Rice is considered the staple food crop in Nepal, which covers the major portion of cultivated area.
 However, the low productivity has necessitated the annual import of rice which amounts to nearly USD 300 million (Choudhary et al., 2022).
-In Nepal, rice is cultivated across three distinct agro-ecological zone: Terai, mid-hills, and high hills, which contributes about 68%, 28%, and 4% to total production, respectively (MoALD, 2020).
+In Nepal, rice is cultivated across three distinct agro-ecological zones: Terai, mid-hills, and high hills, which contribute about 68%, 28%, and 4% to total production, respectively (MoALD, 2020).
 The yearly per capita consumption of rice was found 138 kg among Nepalese, comprising 52% of total cereal consumption as well as contributes about 16% to agricultural GDP (Yadav and Chaudhary, 2017).
 Rice is cultivated in an area of 1,477,378 hectares, obtaining a total production of 5,130,625 metric tons, which corresponds to an average productivity of 3.47 metric tons per hectare (MoALD, 2023).

-Resource which is vital for agricultural production is limited (Adegeye and Dittoh, 1982), and the availability of these limited resources impacts the production level significantly (Harwood, 1987).
+Resources which are vital for agricultural production are limited (Adegeye and Dittoh, 1982), and the availability of these limited resources impacts the production level significantly (Harwood, 1987).
 For the sustainable agricultural production, rational use of these constrained resources is important.
 It is vital to effectively utilize the limited resources and adopt the appropriate technologies to improve farm productivity, which fosters sustainable agricultural practices (Udoh, 2005).
 For enhancing the agricultural production and profitability level, expansion of the cultivated area is not only the sole approach.
 It is possible to enhance production as well as profitability by utilizing the resources efficiently, which assists to achieve the optimum production level, thereby improving productivity.
-However, the irrational use of resources had decreased agricultural production, which ultimately lead to unavailability of food and poses a significant threat to food security (Etim et al., 2005).
+However, the irrational use of resources had decreased agricultural production, which ultimately lead to an unavailability of food and poses a significant threat to food security (Etim et al., 2005).
 Improvement in productivity can be achieved either through technological advancements or by increasing efficiency during production (Tiwari and Dhungana, 2023).
 Nepalese farmers lack knowledge concerning the economic use of resources (Dhakal et al., 2015).
 The concept of efficient resource use is very important for improving agricultural production, especially for resource constrained farmers in developing nations (Goni et al., 2013).
 Optimum resource utilization can assist in fulfilling the rising demand of rice due to population growth by increasing the production and productivity level (Osti et al., 2017).